bastienmichaux/notes/g/networks/web-protocol.md

 ## DNS

-The **Domain Name System (DNS)** is the phonebook of the Internet.
-Humans access information online through domain names, like   `nytimes.com` or `espn.com`.
-Web browsers interact through Internet Protocol (IP) addresses.
-DNS translates domain names to IP addresses so browsers can load Internet resources.
+The **Domain Name System (DNS)** is the phonebook of the Internet: it allows users to access websites using easy-to-remember names instead of numerical IP addresses.

+Domain names like `google.com` are human-readable and can be memorized.
+DNS translates domain names to IP addresses.
+This process is called domain name resolution.

 Resources:
 - [CloudFlare: What is DNS?](https://www.cloudflare.com/en-gb/learning/dns/what-is-dns/)